July 16, 2018 | Updated July 28, 2022

 The effect is heartier, darker, like a squall roaring over Lake Pontchartrain, but everything in the bowl points to the seafood.
 It was less like eating a soup than it was like eating seafood with a gumbo sauce.

-This gumbo was a revelation.
+His seafood gumbo was a revelation.
 It was so much better than any others I’d ever had.
 I couldn’t stop thinking about it.
 I needed the recipe.

 Fortunately, I found it in Link’s excellent book Real Cajun.
-As I suspected, this seafood gumbo hinges on great broth and a serious roux.
+As I suspected, this gumbo hinges on great broth and a serious roux.
 And, of course, great seafood.
 Chef Link uses crab, shrimp and oysters.
 I’d just returned from down South, laden with Gulf shrimp and fish.
 I’d smoked some tripletail throats (belly+collar), and, when flaked out, tasted almost exactly like crabmeat.
 They’d go into the gumbo in place of the crab.